 CARTS has many applications.
 It contributes to Canada’s national reporting on protected areas, which is led by Environment and Climate Change Canada through Canadian Protected Areas Status Reports andCanadian Environmental Sustainability Indicators (CESI).
 It also facilitates Canada’s response to the UN Convention on Biological Diversity through ECCC, and to the World Commission on Protected Areas (WCPA), through the Canadian Parks Agency.
 CARTS also supports the Canada’s protected areas program, through the design and expansion of protected areas networks for species at risk, critical habitat, and integrated conservation planning.
 Numerous other users, such as other government departments (OGDs), environmental non-government organizations (ENGOs), resource managers, industry, and the Canadian public, benefit from having a single authoritative source of national protected area data and maps.

 Click HERE to download the CARTS Procedure Manual and Database Schema

-Initial CCEA collaborators in the development of CARTS include protected area experts from each of Canada’s 10 provinces, three territories and four federal agencies that manage protected areas (Parks Canada Agency, Canadian Wildlife Service, Fisheries and Oceans Canada, and Agriculture and Agri-Food Canada).
-World Wildlife Fund Canada has also been a major collaborator.
-The Canadian Parks Council, representing Directors of parks from federal, provincial and territorial agencies, has supported the development of CARTS which has fostered jurisdictional cooperation.
+Initial CCEA collaborators in the development of CARTS include protected area experts from each of Canada’s 10 provinces, three territories and four federal agencies that manage protected areas (Parks Canada Agency, Environment and Climate Change Canada, Fisheries and Oceans Canada, and Indigenous and Northern Affairs Canada).
+The Canadian Parks Council, composed of Directors of parks from federal, provincial and territorial agencies, has supported the development of CARTS which has fostered jurisdictional cooperation.
 Future partners will include ENGOs, who have land stewardship responsibilities, and other levels of government who manage protected areas.
-CARTS is endorsed by the Canadian Parks Council and the Canadian Council of resource Ministers.
+CARTS is endorsed by the Canadian Parks Council and the Canadian Council of Resource Ministers.

 Terms of Reference for CARTS